rleonardo93/cross-site-scripting/README.md

 The variety of attacks based on XSS is almost limitless, but they commonly include transmitting private data, like cookies or other session information, to the attacker, redirecting the victim to web content controller by the attacker, or performing other malicious operations on the user's machine under the guise of the vulnerable site.

+## Impacts
+The impact of XSS is moderate for reflected and DOM XSS, and severe for stored XSS, with remote code execution on the victim's browser, such as stealing credentials, sessions, or delivering malware to the victim.

 ## Types of XSS

 ### Stored XSS